Yiyiyimu/QQ-History-Backup/README.md

 ## TODO
 - [x] support troop message output
-- [ ] use com.tencent.mobileqq/f/kc as key
+- [x] use com.tencent.mobileqq/f/kc as key
 - [ ] decode friend/troop name, to use in result
+- [ ] auto-combine db and slow-table
 - [ ] add desensitization data to create e2e test
 - [ ] add Makefile, to run build/test
 - [ ] use pic in mobile folder, to better present result